DURATION

 7hrs

-Bidding goodbye to Kathmandu, you'll hop on a bus for a bone-rattling journey to Syabrubesi, the set-off point for the trek ahead.
-The journey will take approx. 7 hours but there's plenty to look at as you drive past numerous roadside bazaars and terraced farms, and pass through deep valleys.
-You'll make a stop at Dhunche to have your permits checked before bedding down in the small town of Syabrubesi.
+Bidding goodbye to Kathmandu, you'll hop on a bus for a bone-rattling journey to Syabrubesi – the set-off point for the trek ahead.
+The journey will take approximately seven hours, but there's plenty to look at as you drive along the scenic banks of Trishuli River with beautiful views of valleys, meadows, rivers, and mountains.
+You'll make a stop at Dhunche to have your permits checked before bedding down in a teahouse in the village of Syabrubesi.

 Day 3